atet/nas/README.md

 [![.img/step03a.png](.img/step03a.png)](#nolink)

 * Create a new database for Nextcloud in MariaDB
 * Enter the password you made earlier
+* Once you execute "`sudo mysql -u root -p`", you will start the terminal for MariaDB, enter each line after "`>`" one at a time until you exit MariaDB:

 ```
 $ sudo mysql -u root -p